jaupe/memson/README.md

 # memson

-memson is an in-memory key-value cache to store, retrieve and aggregate JSON data.
+memson is an in-memory key-value store to store, retrieve and aggregate JSON data.

-It is similar to Reddis but it treats JSON as a first class citizen and treats JSON as code.
+It is similar to Reddis but it treats JSON as a first-class citizen.
+It also allows All of memson's functions

 ## Tutorial